jchristopher/searchwp-live-ajax-search/readme.txt

 `add_filter( 'searchwp_live_search_hijack_get_search_form', '__return_false' );`

-If you would like to manually enable SearchWP Live Ajax Search on a custom search form, simply add the following data attribute to the `input` you want to hook: `data-swplive="true"`
+If you would like to manually enable SearchWP Live Ajax Search on a custom search form, simply add the following data attribute to the `input` you want to hook: <code>data-swplive="true"</code>

 = How are search results generated? =